Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

 The setup of the environment and execution of a test consists of the following steps:

-1. Starting the agent controllers,
+1. Starting the agentcontrollers,
-1. Configuring the master controller,
+1. Configuring the mastercontroller,
 1. Running the test.

 ### Environments